HORNING, PA (MINE NO. 4)

 of one story "shotgun" company houses.

-Some of the buildings still existing from the Horning mine, like this one, are being used by Bloom Engineering.
+Some of the buildings still existing from the Horning mine, like this one, which was being used by Bloom Engineering.

 Ruins of the Horning mine.
 The "slate dump" is also extant, with a huge flagpole flying an American flag on it.
 The Horning